mattgj/alexa-skills/README.md

 	alexa = new AlexaSkills({
 		express: app, // required
 		route: "/", // optional, defaults to "/"
-		applicationId: "your_alexa_app_id" // optional, but recommended
+		applicationId: "your_alexa_app_id" // optional, but recommended.
+If you do not set this leave it blank });
-	});

 alexa.launch(function(req, res) {